 Find a unique angle for each case study

 Like every good story, your case studies need to have a unique hook that will grab people’s attention and which demonstrates the very best of what your company has to offer.

-Telling the story of a box-standard, straight forward job won’t captivate potential customers.
-Instead, look for stories within your business that demonstrate where you have gone above and beyond.
+Look for stories within your business that demonstrate where you have gone above and beyond.
 Here are a few examples that might make for compelling case studies:

 - The customer had an exceptionally tight deadline – this gives you the opportunity to explain how you went above and beyond in order to meet your customer’s deadline.

 - The customer’s requirements were somewhat out of the ordinary – did your company have to adapt and innovate in order to meet these requirements?

 - The outcome of your work was extraordinary – this can be particularly compelling if you can illustrate the outcome with numbers.
 For example, if you helped your client increase their revenue by a large amount, then you can tell the story of how you delivered that income and the impact it has made on your client’s business.

 Once you’ve decided on what the hook is, make sure that this is your focus throughout the process of writing your case study.
 As well as telling the story from start to finish through the body of the case study, use your hook to craft a stand-out headline that will grab people’s attention and prompt them to read on.